codinguncut/leveraging_public_datasets/Readme.md

 Public Datasets and APIs with Johannes Ahlmann

+## Getting Started

+* create a new virtual environment using python 3.x
+* install requirements `pip install -r requirements.txt`
+* launch jupyter notebooks `jupyter-notebook`
+* navigate to `01_Introduction.ipynb` in your browser
+* TODO: create a docker config for this project

+## Credentials

 In order to code along fully with this talk you will need to setup a couple of (easily created) credentials before the talk:

 * Google Bigquery (free account)